TheMarlboroMan/dfw-jumpstart/README.md

 - a very simple console with four commands or so (first try to implement one)
 	- Demonstrates a very simple controller with text input.
 - a little game-like thing in axonometric 2d perspective (think snes rpg).
-	- Demonstrates screen-coordinates camera, implementation of application classes, use of animations and frames, screen representations, input, SAT collision, message broadcasting...
+	- Demonstrates screen-coordinates camera, implementation of application classes, use of animations and frames, screen representations, input, SAT collision, signal broadcasting...
 - a game thing companion that displays texts along the previous controller.
-	- Demonstrates multi-controller drawing and message broadcasting.
+	- Demonstrates multi-controller drawing and signal broadcasting.
 - a very simple frames-per-second test, not accesible.

 The rest of this text file includes: